thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Friday, 28 November 2025

-- The average temperature today is 10.65˚C,
+- The average temperature today is 11.82˚C,
-- With highs of 11.64˚C and lows of 9.75˚C,
+- With highs of 12.77˚C and lows of 11.49˚C,
-- It may feel like 9.89˚C with few clouds
+- It may feel like 11.02˚C with broken clouds
-- The wind speed is 7.72m/s and visibility is 10000m
+- The wind speed is 8.75m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 81%
+- The pressure is 1007hPa and humidity is 75%
 - The sun will rise at 07:49 and set at 16:03

 <!-- weather_marker ends -->